NonlinearMusings/WayCoolSql/tsql_CsvDataErrorMap (Synapse).md

 NOTES:

-* Assuming a CSV file that can be processed with OPENROWSET() if all the columns are ingested as character
+* Assuming a CSV file that can be processed with OPENROWSET() when all columns are ingested as character
 * Follow Jovan Popovic's guidance to [Always use UTF-8 collations to read UTF-8 text in serverless SQL pool](https://techcommunity.microsoft.com/t5/azure-synapse-analytics/always-use-utf-8-collations-to-read-utf-8-text-in-serverless-sql/ba-p/1883633) and read the data in to columns large enough to hold the expected values using the WITH clause of OPENROWSET()
 * Using the following aliases and projections to track the data along its journey
   * the (r)aw alias along with the 'raw' prefix for column names